 Decide how many people are going to be at the party.
 If there are children, assume that two children are equivalent to at least one adult when counting the number of servings.

 How much do you want to spend?

 Determining a budget range beforehand will give you some restrictions, but it will also spark some creativity.
 So, it is OK to restrict yourself at this point.
 I find that a good amount of money for a party of 8-12 people is $10 to $15 per person, taking into account inflation.
 This would include drinks, appetizers, a main course, and desserts.
 If you plan on not offering one or several of these options, the cost will go down.

 What's the theme?

-Determine the meal?
+Determine the meal.

 Look through food websites, like Food Network, Yummly, and Allrecipes.
-I like to gather these recipes URLs in my Pinterest Party Planning board or print them out to help me determine the menu for the event.
+I like to gather these recipe URLs in my Pinterest Party Planning board or print them out to help me determine the menu for the event.

 Do the guests have food intolerances?

 This question will severely determine the direction of the party meals since you will most likely want to please this person.